 While we seek to partner with organizations that mitigate their business risks associated with climate change, we recognize that there are inherent risks wherever business is conducted.
 Access to clean water and reliable energy in the communities where we conduct our business, whether for our offices or for our vendors, is a priority.
 Our major sites in California, Utah and India are vulnerable to prolonged droughts due to climate change.
 In the event of a natural disaster that disrupts business due to limited access to these resources, we have the potential to experience losses to our business, and added costs to resume operations.
-To accurately assess and take potential proactive action as appropriate, Adobe is aligned with the guidelines of the Financial Stability Board's ("FSB") Task Force on Climate-related Financial Disclosures ("TCFD") recommendations.
+To accurately assess and take potential proactive action as appropriate, Adobe is aligned with the guidelines of the Financial Stability Board's Task Force on Climate-related Financial Disclosures recommendations and the Sustainability Accounting Standards Board environmental metrics.